How You're Ruining Your Hearing Without Even Realizing It

 Taking a header off your bike might not scramble your brain, but it could fracture bones near your ear, leading to hearing loss.
 "Motorcycle crashes can lead to trauma and temporal bone fractures, especially in Florida, where drivers don't need to be wearing a helmet by law," says Grobman.

-The Remedy Rx: Whether you get around town on greased lightning or a Giant BMX, "Wear a helmet, even in states where it is not the law," says Grobman.
+The Rx: Whether you get around town on greased lightning or a Giant BMX, "Wear a helmet, even in states where it is not the law," says Grobman.

 You're Not Wearing Ear Protection on Airplanes